 And still, it is pleasantly raining outside.
 I do not want to miss this, again going to the kitchen to grab more tomato rasam soup.
-Both the rain and this tomato rasam recipe, cannot be missed from my life.
+The rain and this tomato rasam recipe cannot be missed from my life.

-Making this Andhra style tomato rasam recipe is also an easy task.
-If you have store bought rasam powder or homemade rasam powder, your work is much easier and can skip roasting and grind the spices.
+Making this Andhra-style tomato rasam recipe is also an easy task.
+If you have store-bought or homemade rasam powder, your work is much easier, and you can skip the roasting and grind the spices.

 This tomato rasam recipe is to make tomato rasam without rasam powder.

-The key ingredients of tomato rasam recipe:
+The key ingredients of the tomato rasam recipe:

 Toor dal or split pigeon pea.
-You may get it in your nearby Indian stores or from online.
-But I would not recommend you to buy Toor dal just to make this dish.
+You may get it in your nearby Indian stores or online.
+But I would not recommend buying Toor dal to make this dish.

-You can skip it if you do not have in your pantry.
-Tomato rasam without dal is equally tasty when comparing to the original version.
+You can skip it if you do not have it in your pantry.
+Tomato rasam without dal is equally tasty when compared to the original version.

 Few tips for making tomato rasam recipe:

-- You may use the homemade rasam powder or the store bought rasam powder.
+- You may use the homemade rasam powder or the store-bought rasam powder.

 How to make tomato rasam:

-Soak tamarind ball in half cup of warm water.
+Soak tamarind ball in half a cup of warm water.
 Extract the juice and reserve the tamarind water.
 Strain it and discard the impurities.